Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: OED for Correlated Observations

-where $\{ \vec{z}_r \}_{i=1,2,\ldots,{n_r}}$ are sampled from the distribution of $\vec{z}$, which is generally an i.i.d. random variable that follows a specific probability distribution.
+Given a covariance matrix $\mat{C}$, one can estimate its trace following a Monte Carlo approach, using the relation $ \Trace{ \mat{C} } = \Expect{}{\vec{z}\tran\mat{C}\vec{z}} \approx \sum_{r=1}^{ n_r } { \vec{z}_r\tran \mat{C} \vec{z}_r } \,, $ where $\{ \vec{z}_r \}_{i=1,2,\ldots,{n_r}}$ are sampled from the distribution of $\vec{z}$, which is generally an i.i.d. random variable that follows a specific probability distribution.
 The most commonly used are Gaussian and Rademacher distributions~\cite{avron2011randomized}.
 The development of the criterion below is independent from the choice of the probability distribution.
 In the numerical experiments, however, we resort to the Hutchinson trace estimator where the samples $\vec{z}_i$ are drawn from the Rademacher distribution.

 An approximate A-optimality criterion $\widetilde{\Psi}^\GA (\design) \approx \Psi^\GA(\design)$ takes the form